ch0m5/Game-Design-Pillars/README.md

-# The Pillars of Game Design and Development
+# The Pillars of Game Design
 ### by Carles Homs

 "I am [Carles Homs](https://www.linkedin.com/in/ch0m5/), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
 This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu)."